jimmybgammyknee/jimmybgammyknee.github.io/_posts/2017-03-31-jobs-and-an-ad-for-adelaide.markdown

 - [2x Postdoctoral Bioinformatics/Phylogenetics/Ancient DNA positions at the Australian Centre for Ancient DNA](http://evol.mcmaster.ca/~brian/evoldir/PostDocs/UAdelaide.PhylogeographicsBioinformatics)
 - Full-time Bioinformatician position in the Cerebral Palsy research group at the Robinson Research Institute - Details available from me!

-Additionally, I have really cool Bioinformatics PhD projects in Reproductive Biology in transcriptomics, epigenetic gene regulation and placental biology that I need fill and I'm trying to attract students into the area.
+Additionally, I have some really cool Bioinformatics/Reproductive Biology PhD projects (transcriptomics, epigenetic gene regulation and placental biology) that I need fill and I'm trying to attract students into the area.

+---

 Now as I semi-professional Western Australian you might say that I would be the worst person to promote South Australia.
-However, I've lived in 3 Australian (Brisbane, Perth and Adelaide) and one international city (Zurich, Switzerland), and I know a thing or two about urban centres.
-And ever since coming across from Brisbane I am continually surprised at the quality of life.
+However, I've lived in 3 Australian cities (Brisbane, Perth and Adelaide) and one international city (Zurich, Switzerland), so I know a thing or two about urban centres.
+And ever since coming across from Brisbane in 2013, I am continually surprised at the quality of life here in South Australia.
 When friends and family come to stay, they always have a great time and can't wait to come back!

-So in this post I'm going to do my best to promote the great state of South Australia using the tried and tested method of an oddly numbered list and GIFs
+So in this post I'm going to do my best to promote the great state of South Australia using the tried and tested BuzzFeed method of an oddly numbered 'top' list and GIFs.

 ## Top 9 reasons why you move to Adelaide for Bioinformatics